Community Data and Reports

 Exposure to Smoke, Fire, Heat, or Hot Substances

-• In 2017, the Health Unit region's age-standardized rate of emergency department (ED) visits due to exposure to smoke or fire, or contact with heat or hot substance (235 ED visits per 100,000 population) was double, and significantly higher than the Ontario rate (119 ED visits per 100,000 population).
-For all years since 2003, the ED visit rate has been significantly higher and varied from 1.5 to 2.1 times higher compared to the Ontario rate.
+• In 2022, the Health Unit region's age-standardized rate of emergency department (ED) visits due to exposure to smoke, or fire, or contact with heat or a hot substance was double, and significantly higher than the Ontario rate (202 versus 98 ED visits per 100,000 population, respectively).
+For all years since 2013, the ED visit rate has been significantly higher and varied from 1.7 to 2.0 times as high as the Ontario rate.

-• In 2017, the age-standardized hospitalization rate due to the same cause in the Health Unit region (10 hospitalizations per 100,000 population) were more than double than the Ontario rate (5 hospitalizations per 100,000 population).
+• In 2022, the age-standardized hospitalization rate due to the same cause in the Health Unit region was not significantly different to the Ontario rate (10 versus 5 hospitalizations per 100,000 population, respectively).

 Motor Vehicle Collisions

-• In 2017, about 8 individuals per 1,000 population made ED visits for injuries due to motor vehicle collisions in the Health Unit region (843 ED visits per 100,000 population), significantly higher compared to about 6 individuals per 1,000 population in Ontario (608 ED visits per 100,000 population).
-In 2016, the hospitalization rate for injuries due to the same cause in the Health Unit region was statistically similar compared to Ontario.
+• In 2022, about 752 individuals per 100,000 population made emergency department (ED) visits for injuries due to motor vehicle collisions in the Health Unit region, significantly higher (1.6 times) compared to about 472 individuals per 100,000 population in Ontario.

-• In 2012, the mortality rate due to motor vehicle injuries in the Health Unit region (11.3 deaths per 100,000 population) was double and significantly higher than the Ontario mortality rate (5.1 deaths per 100,000 population).
+• In 2021, the mortality rates due to the same cause were similar between the Health Unit region and Ontario (4.6 versus 3.5 deaths per 100,000 population).

 Visit the PHO Snapshots Emergency Department Visits for Injuries, Hospitalization for Injuries, and Mortality from Injuries pages for more detail.